Cruise Advice For the Best Palermo Port Experience

 Important Tips For Shore Excursions

-Meeting Your Guide: Most independent tour guides meet passengers just outside the Cruise Terminal exit.
-Look for someone holding a sign with your name or the tour company logo.
-If you can’t find them, there is usually a small tourist info kiosk nearby that can help.
+Most guides meet just outside the cruise terminal exit.
+They usually hold a sign with your name or company logo, so they’re easy to spot.
+If not, a nearby tourist kiosk can help.

 What to Eat Near Palermo Port: Local Food, Drinks & Restaurants

-Palermo is known as the street food capital of Italy.
-Because of this, some of the best bites are just a short walk from the port.
-Whether you’re grabbing something quick or sitting down for a meal, there’s no shortage of incredible local flavors to try.
+Palermo is known as the street food capital of Italy, with some of the best bites just a short walk from the port.
+Because of this, it’s easy to try local favorites without going far.
+Whether you’re grabbing something quick or sitting down for a full meal, you’ll find plenty of options that showcase the city’s rich flavors.

 Must-Try Local Foods